Last Revised: August 31, 2023

 Special Work Practices

-- Perform all procedures involving greater than 500 ml of phenol or chloroform or any amount of ether in a chemical fume hood.
+- Perform procedures involving phenol, chloroform, and ether in a chemical fume hood.

 - Wash hands thoroughly immediately after working with these chemicals.
 Never eat, drink, chew gum, apply cosmetics, take medicine or store food in a laboratory where these chemicals are used and stored.